singh-man/books/crackingTheCoding/12_cAndC++.md

 ```
 You should carefully  observe what is happening on lines 11 through 13. lf there are five rows of six columns each,  array[0] will point to array[S], array[1] will point to array[11], and  so on.

-Then,  when we  actually call array[l][3], the  computer looks  up  array[l], which is a  pointer to another spot in memory-specifically, a pointer to array[5].
+Then,  when we  actually call array[1][3], the  computer looks  up  array[1], which is a  pointer to another spot in memory-specifically, a pointer to array[5].
 This element is treated as its own array, and we then get  the  third  (zero-indexed) element from it.

 Constructing the  array  in a single call to malloc has the  added benefit of allowing disposal of the  array with a single free call rather than using a special function to free the  remaining data blocks.